marichig/weather-conditions-COVID19/README.md

 Massachusetts General Hospital, Institute for Technology Assessment<br/>
 msjalali \[at] mgh \[dot] harvard \[dot] edu

+5/21 Note: We are including pollution variables in the study, and will push our new files over the coming few days.

 ## Links
 [Project website, including an interactive simulator](https://projects.iq.harvard.edu/covid19)